As winter is approaching, you are probably wondering what are the best winter sports you can find in Toronto!

 Pros

-- Lots of cherry blossom trees
+- A large number of cherry blossom trees

 Cons